psygreg/linuxtoys/README.md

 - **Shader Booster** only works in systems using the `bash` or `zsh` shells as default.
 - **GRUB-btrfs**, besides its obvious requirements, depends on `systemd-init` to enable boot snapshots and cleanup.
 - **Lucidglyph** is only confirmed to work on **Gnome** and **Plasma** desktops.
 With all others, your mileage may vary.
-- The **linux-cachyos** kernel port to Debian/Ubuntu-based systems may require its **LTO** setting changed to 'Full' or 'Disable' to work in some systems. *ThinLTO is only known to work in the standard Ubuntu-Gnome flavour and in Debian Testing, so far, although it is the optimal setting if it works for your system.*
+- The **linux-cachyos** kernel port to Debian/Ubuntu-based systems may require its **LTO** setting changed to 'Full' or 'None' to work in some systems. *ThinLTO is only known to work in the standard Ubuntu-Gnome flavour and in Debian Testing, so far, although it is the optimal setting if it works for your system.*
 - **LACT** is an overclocking tool.
 Use with caution.
 - **PyEnv** only supports running in `bash` or `zsh` shells.
-- **Godot 4 .NET** a.k.a. *GodotSharp* is not compatible with Arch-based operating systems, as there isn't a .NET SDK available from Microsoft for those.
+- **Godot 4 .NET** a.k.a. *GodotSharp* is not compatible with Arch-based operating systems, as there isn't a .NET SDK available from Microsoft officially for those.
 - **Unity Hub** only supports **Debian**, **Ubuntu** and **Red Hat Enterprise Linux**, so its installer will only work on these systems.

 ## Building from source